bringmethedeathstar/vuefold/README.md

 # VueFold

+# BIG WIP

+> ignore most of this readme :eyes:

+VueFold is an opinionated wrapper around [vue-observe-visibility](https://github.com/Akryum/vue-observe-visibility).

-VueFold uses [The Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) to determine if an element is in the fold.
+It provides a `VueFold` component which uses the `v-observe-visibility` directive to detect when an element is becoming visible or hidden on the page.

 ## Getting started